Specialty Bottle

 Diethanolamine

-Isopropyl AlcoholIsopropyl Alcohol
+Isopropyl Alcohol

 Isopropyl alcohol is drying and can cause sensitization.
-Although isoproyl alcohol can kill germs and is helpful medicinally, it should be used sparingly.
+Although isopropyl alcohol can kill germs and is helpful medicinally, it should be used sparingly.
 For perfumery and room freshening applications, high proof vodka or perfumer's alcohol is considered acceptable to use as a very limited quantity of alcohol contacts the skin.

 Flower/Floral Water

 Not to be confused with hydrosols/distillate waters, floral/flower waters are waters that are scened with synthetic fragrance oils.
-Some manufacturers use the term hydrosol and floral water interchangably, so be sure you're getting a natural hydrosol.
+Some manufacturers use the term hydrosol and floral water interchangeably, so be sure you're getting a natural hydrosol.

 Book Recommendation